 Section 1 – Provincial Tribunal

-The Provincial Tribunal shall consist of seven members: two bishops (not domiciled or serving in the same diocese), two members of the clergy, and three lay members.
+The Provincial Tribunal shall consist of seven members: two bishops (not domiciled or serving in the same diocese), two members of the clergy (not domiciled or serving in the same diocese), and three lay members.
 At least three members must be legally qualified.
 The members of this Tribunal shall be elected by the Provincial Council, each order electing its representatives by majority vote of that order.

 An equal number of alternate members of this Tribunal shall be elected in the same manner, and these alternates shall be available to serve in the event of any vacancies or recusals on the Tribunal.
 In the event the list of alternates is exhausted for an order, the Executive Committee shall fill those vacancies until the next meeting of the Provincial Council.
 Any member or alternate elected by the Provincial Council to fill a vacancy shall serve only for the remainder of the unexpired term of the vacant position.

-The members and alternates so elected shall hold office for six years and shall be eligible for reelection.
+The members and alternates so elected shall hold office for six years and shall be eligible for re-election.

 Of the bishops elected as members of the Provincial Tribunal, the senior diocesan bishop by date of admission shall be the president of the Tribunal.
 In the event that this bishop recuses himself or is unable to serve as president, the other bishop shall serve as president.
-In the event each bishop, including alternates, recuses himself or is unable to serve as president, the remaining members of the Tribunal (excluding alternates) shall elect a president from among their number.
+In the event each bishop, including alternates, recuses himself or is unable to serve as president, the Executive Committee shall fill such vacancy with a bishop until the next meeting of the Provincial Council.
+The president may appoint a legally qualified member of the Tribunal to act as Presiding Officer in his sole discretion.

-The Provincial Tribunal is granted jurisdiction over, and its jurisdiction is limited to, (1) proceedings authorized by Canon IV.9; (2) appeals by an archbishop or bishop regarding determinations of incapacity under Canons I.3.3.4 and III.8.7.4; and (3) upon petition by the Standing Committee of one or more dioceses, the resolution of disputes arising between dioceses regarding the meaning of the constitution and canons of the province.
-In disputes between dioceses, the Provincial Tribunal exercises discretionary original jurisdiction.
+The Provincial Tribunal is granted jurisdiction over, and its jurisdiction is limited to, (1) proceedings authorized by Canon IV.9; (2) appeals by an archbishop or bishop regarding determinations of incapacity under Canons I.3.3.4 and III.8.7.4; and (3) upon petition by the Standing Committee of one or more dioceses or special jurisdictions, the resolution of disputes arising between dioceses or special jurisdictions regarding the meaning of the constitution and canons of the province.
+In disputes between dioceses or special jurisdictions, the Provincial Tribunal exercises discretionary original jurisdiction.

-The Provincial Tribunal may regulate procedure on the hearing of any appeal before it, and a copy of any rules of procedure made by it must be publicly available and searchable in electronic form.
+The Provincial Tribunal may regulate procedure on the hearing of any appeal before it, and a copy of any rules of procedure made by it must be publicly available and searchable in electronic form and must be published before the beginning of the commencement of a matter.

 Section 2 – Disciplinary Tribunal for a Bishop

-The Disciplinary Tribunal for a Bishop shall consist of seven members: three bishops, two members of the clergy, and two lay members.
+The Disciplinary Tribunal for a Bishop shall consist of nine members: three bishops (not domiciled or serving in the same diocese), three members of the clergy (not domiciled or serving in the same diocese, and three lay members.
 At least three members must be legally qualified.
 Except as provided in Canon IV.13.4.7, the members of this Disciplinary Tribunal shall be elected by the Provincial Council, each order electing its representatives by majority vote of that order.

 An equal number of alternate members of this Disciplinary Tribunal shall be elected in the same manner, and these alternates shall be available to serve in the event of any vacancies or recusals on the Disciplinary Tribunal.
 In the event the list of alternates is exhausted for an order, the Executive Committee shall fill those vacancies until the next meeting of the Provincial Council.
 Any member or alternate elected by the Provincial Council to fill a vacancy shall serve only for the remainder of the unexpired term of the vacant position.